Chayud-Ac/Braintumor_classification/README.md

 - Data_preprocessing_and_training - This focus of developing preprocess pipeline and training pipeline.
 Preprocessing will compose of normalize the image or rescaling the image in range of 0-1 as well as data augmentation to prevent model overfit and generate more diverse training set.
 For training pipeline we use multiple base model in this project including Inception V3 , Xception , InceptionResNetV2.

 - Model_evaluation - evaluate the model base on testing set using matrix like accuracy , loss , f1 score , confusion matrix.

+## Summary

+Model xception
+Test Loss: 0.1648
+Test Accuracy: 0.9542
+F1 Score: 0.9541

+Model InceptionV3
+Test Loss: 0.1226
+Test Accuracy: 0.9611
+F1 Score: 0.9610

+## future scope

+fine tuning the model with different type of data augmentation or different value of hyperparameter.
+The save model can be futher use to generate heatmap to identify the region of the image that influence on the model prediction.